hashicorp/web-platform-packages/.changeset/hip-moons-whisper.md

 '@hashicorp/platform-tools': minor
 ---

-Add a project config option when invoking local scripts
+* Ensure that scripts invoked through hc-tools respect a project's tsconfig `paths` and `baseUrl` options
+* Load .env variables using `@next/env` and make the values available in invoked local scripts